+H.571

-The Committee on Judiciary to which was referred House Bill No. H. 571, entitled "An act relating to driver's license suspensions, driving with a suspended license, and DUI penalties"
+An act relating to driver's license suspensions, driving with a suspended license, and DUI penalties

-respectfully reports that it has considered the same and recommends that the Senate propose to the House to amend the bill by striking out all after the enacting clause and inserting in lieu thereof the following:
+The Senate proposes to the House to amend the bill by striking out all after the enacting clause and inserting in lieu thereof the following:

-Pre-July 1, 1990 Criminal Traffic Offenses
+\ \ \ Pre-July 1, 1990 Criminal Traffic Offenses \ \ \

-Sec.
-1. TERMINATION OF SUSPENSIONS ARISING FROM PRE-JULY 1, 1990 CRIMINAL TRAFFIC OFFENSES

-(a) Background.

-- (1) Prior to July 1, 1990, traffic offenses that are handled as civil traffic violations under current Vermont law were charged as criminal offenses. - (2) A defendant's failure to appear on such charges resulted in suspension of the defendant's privilege to operate a motor vehicle in Vermont. - (3) As of February 2016, approximately 26,260 defendants who failed to appear in connection with pre-July 1, 1990 criminal traffic charges have pending suspensions as a result of their failure to appear.
+- Sec.
+1. TERMINATION OF SUSPENSIONS ARISING FROM PRE-JULY 1, 1990 CRIMINAL TRAFFIC OFFENSES - (a) Background. - (1) Prior to July 1, 1990, traffic offenses that are handled as civil traffic violations under current Vermont law were charged as criminal offenses. - (2) A defendant's failure to appear on such charges resulted in suspension of the defendant's privilege to operate a motor vehicle in Vermont. - (3) As of February 2016, approximately 26,260 defendants who failed to appear in connection with pre-July 1, 1990 criminal traffic charges have pending suspensions as a result of their failure to appear.
 None of these charges relate to conduct that is criminal under current Vermont law. - (4) Many of the criminal complaints in these matters are fire- and water-damaged.
-In many of these cases, the facts underlying the complaints no longer can be proved. - (5) On February 22, 2016, the Office of the Attorney General mailed to all Criminal Divisions of the Superior Court and to the Judicial Bureau notices of dismissal of these pre-July 1, 1990 charges.

-(b) Termination of suspensions.
+In many of these cases, the facts underlying the complaints no longer can be proved.

+- (5) On February 22, 2016, the Office of the Attorney General mailed to all Criminal Divisions of the Superior Court and to the Judicial Bureau notices of dismissal of these pre-July 1, 1990 charges. - (b) Termination of suspensions. - (1) Notwithstanding 23 V.S.A. § 675 (fee prior to termination of suspension), as soon as possible after this act takes effect, the Commissioner of Motor Vehicles shall, without requiring an application or payment of a fee, terminate pending suspensions of a person's license or privilege to operate a motor vehicle that resulted from the person's failure to appear prior to
-- (1) Notwithstanding 23 V.S.A. § 675 (fee prior to termination of suspension), as soon as possible after this act takes effect, the Commissioner of Motor Vehicles shall, without requiring an application or payment of a fee, terminate pending suspensions of a person's license or privilege to operate a motor vehicle that resulted from the person's failure to appear prior to July 1, 1990 on a criminal traffic offense charged by the State for conduct that is a civil traffic violation under current Vermont law. - (2) This subsection shall not affect pending suspensions of a person's license or privilege to operate other than those specifically described in subdivision (1) of this subsection.

-Driver Restoration Program
+July 1, 1990 on a criminal traffic offense charged by the State for conduct that is a civil traffic violation under current Vermont law. - (2) This subsection shall not affect pending suspensions of a person's license or privilege to operate other than those specifically described in subdivision (1) of this subsection. - \ \ \ Driver Restoration Program \ \ \